-How to Write an Acrostic Poem: Word Puzzle Poetry
+How to Write an Acrostic Poem and Other Puzzle Poetry

 Writing Poetry Puzzles

 If you’ve ever wanted to write a poem, why not have a go at writing acrostic poetry?
 They're a form of word puzzle and can be made with rhyming lines or free-form.
 I recommend you start your creative journey by reading .
 In it the author describes how to write acrostic poetry and then gives some funny examples to prove his point.
 He explains acrostic poems as follows.
 Bow-Tie Pasta: Acrostic Poems (Poetry Adventures)

 Initials spell out a word or may even